learningequality/point-loma/README.md

 ```
     python setup.py
 ```
-*Note:*
--Use *virutalenv* if you would like to test in a clean environment.
+*Note:* Use *virutalenv* if you would like to test in a clean environment.
 It was used in testing and building of this script.

 ## Usage
-Usage: pointLoma [OPTIONS] LINK
+Usage: `pointLoma [OPTIONS] LINK`

   This script runs lighthouse using the command line interface.